 The tracker and battery pack are both IP68 waterproof, meaning they are completely protected from dust and can handle immersion in water up to a certain pressure.
 (In this case, Whoop claims the tracker can survive being 10 meters deep for up to two hours, while the battery pack can be immersed in one meter of water for up to two hours.)
 The Whoop 4.0 is available in 30 different band colors, from Onyx to Ivy with Rose Gold.
 If none of the available options are appealing, you can customize the band, clasp, hook, and fast link — plus, you can engrave it.

 The only downside is that while the band itself is fairly affordable, it requires a regular subscription (monthly, annual, or 18-month) to take advantage of the Whoop 4.0’s capabilities.

-Things to Consider Before Buying a Fitness Tracker
+Things to Consider Before Buying The Best Fitness Trackers

 Whether you’re buying your first fitness tracker or are simply upgrading your current model — and looking for different or additional features — here are few things to consider as you start shopping:

 How You’ll Use It

 While it may seem simple, the first thing you want to take into consideration is how exactly you plan to use your fitness tracker.
 For example, if you switch up your workouts a lot, you may want to consider one with lots of different sports modes.
 The Garmin Venu 2s, for instance, has some 25 different sports modes — down to things like yoga and jump roping — so you can monitor your levels when doing a variety of activities.
 If you’re a big swimmer, you want to make sure your tracker is waterproof or water resistant.
 And, if you simply plan to use it to let you know calories burned and miles walked, a less expensive model that sticks to the basics might be best.

 How Often You’ll Wear It